 Here at Wiredelta®, we have been developing web and mobile applications for nearly a decade and we made many mistakes over the years.
 But, you know what they say, you can’t make an omelet without cracking a few eggs, and making mistakes is a natural part of life.
 The hard part is learning from them and improve every step of the way.
-So, today we will share some of the most important lessons in web development we learned so far.
+So, today we will share some of the most important lessons in web development for small and large business that we learned so far.

 Hopefully, after reading this article, you will add these lessons to your own bundle of knowledge, so that you avoid making the same mistakes as we did.
 Enjoy!